D'Arnaud homers in 16th, Mets beat Marlins 9-8 - News 12 Now

+MIAMI (AP) — The New York Mets’ winning streak grew a lot longer Thursday.

-MIAMI (AP) — Travis d’Arnaud led off the 16th inning with a home run, giving him a career-high four hits, and the New York Mets beat the Miami Marlins 9-8 Thursday night for their fifth straight win.
+Travis d’Arnaud led off the 16th inning with a home run, giving him a career-high four hits, and the Mets beat the Miami Marlins 9-8 for their fifth consecutive victory.

 D’Arnaud’s homer came on the 475th pitch of the night, and the first from Adam Conley (1-1), who had been scheduled to start Friday’s game.
 Marlins relievers retired 13 consecutive batters before the homer.

+“When I started to realize there weren’t a whole lot of pitchers left, I could have used a day off, but I felt good and decided to tell them I could do this,” he said.

 Mets starting pitcher Jacob deGrom pinch-hit with two out in the 15th and struck out.
-By then, with the hour past midnight, the crowd of 23,192 had dwindled to a few thousand.
+By then, the crowd of 23,192 had dwindled to a few thousand.

 Cespedes and Wilmer Flores hit back-to-back solo homers to the start the third inning.
 Cespedes led off the fifth with another homer, his sixth of the season — most in the majors — and his fifth in 48 hours.
 He reached base five times.